vivocha/bot-sdk/README.md

 ### [IBM Watson Assistant: integration guidelines](#ibm-watson-assistant-integration-guidelines)

 [Watson Assistant (formerly Conversation)](https://www.ibm.com/watson/services/conversation) provides a tool to create conversation flows: Dialogs.

+**IMPORTANT**: Since the end of October 2019, the Vivocha native driver for Watson Assistant uses a *IAM/apikey-based authentication* and IBM Watson Assistant API v1.
+IBM deprecated the previous *username/password*-based authentication scheme.
+In order to properly configure a Watson Assistant Bot in the Vivocha Campaign Builder you will need its `workspaceId`, the `apikey` and the service `URL`, as provided by the IBM Watson Assistant dialogs web console.
+Among them, you can also set a particular API version, which Vivocha will use when calling the IBM Watson Assistant API v1 endpoints.
+If you don't have an `apikey`, remember that your old bots must be migrated as required by IBM, see [this post, for example](https://medium.com/ibm-watson/identity-and-access-management-updates-for-watson-services-12b6344b9cf).

+Integration guidelines:

 1. Watson Assistant doesn't handle events, only messages, thus you must create an intent trained to understand the word _start_ (simulating an event, in this case).